• Casa

 What Is Freediving?

-Freediving, also known as breath-hold diving, is a form of underwater diving that relies on breath-holding rather than using scuba gear or other breathing apparatus.
+Apnea, also known as breath-hold diving, is a form of underwater diving that relies on breath-holding rather than using scuba gear or other breathing apparatus.
 It is a popular recreational activity and competitive sport that involves diving to various depths and durations on a single breath of air.
 Freedivers often train to improve their breath-holding capacity, relaxation techniques, and diving skills to achieve longer dives and deeper depths.
 Freediving allows divers to explore the underwater world more naturally and intimately, connecting with the marine environment without the noise and equipment associated with scuba diving.

 Freediving Disciplines